polterguy/polterguy.github.io/index.md

 Magic is built in .Net Core, and allows you to add C# controllers to it easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.

-## License

-Magic is licensed as Affero GPL, which implies you'll have to create Free Software yourself.
-But if you are interested in using it to create Closed Source software, you can send me an email at thomas@gaiasoul.com to purchase a proprietary license.

 [Getting started with Magic](/getting-started)

 [![Build status](https://travis-ci.org/polterguy/magic.svg?master)](https://travis-ci.org/polterguy/magic)